Skip to main content

 )

-2. Shell Scripts with Arguments
+2. Shell scripts with environment variables

 wf.step("parameterized-script", callback=lambda s: